 Though sometimes depicted as an intimidating dental process, root canal therapy is essential to preserve badly damaged or infected teeth.
 Patients avoid this treatment because they are afraid of it, even though it is very important.
-Many things need to be clarified about it.
+Many things are misunderstood about it.
 We will examine the nuances of root canal therapy in detail, debunk popular misconceptions, and emphasize its importance in maintaining dental health.

 Endodontic therapy, another name for root canal therapy, addresses problems in the pulp, which is the tooth's innermost layer and contains connective tissue, blood vessels, and nerves.
 This pulp can become inflamed or infected as a result of trauma, extensive decay, or repetitive dental operations.
 This can cause terrible pain and potentially serious consequences.